 Special Courts and Tribunals

 To deal with specific types of cases, Special Courts and Tribunals are constituted.
 These are Special Courts for Trial of Offences in Banks, Special Courts for Recovery of Bank Loans, Special Courts under the Customs Act, Special Traffic Courts, Courts of Special Judges Anti-Corruption, Commercial Courts, Drug Courts, Labour Courts, Insurance Appellate Tribunal, Income Tax Appellate Tribunal, Accountability Courts, Anti-Terrorism Courts and Services Tribunals.
-Appeals from the Special Courts lie to the High Courts, except in case of Labour Courts and Special Traffic Courts, which have separate forums of appeal.
+Appeals from the Special Courts lie to the High Courts, except in the case of Labour Courts and Special Traffic Courts, which have separate forums of appeal.

 The Ombudsman (Wafaqi Mohtasib)

-The Concept Mohtasib (Ombudsman) is an ancient Islamic concept and many Islamic States have established the office of Mohtasib to ensure that no wrong or injustice is done to the citizens.
+The Concept Mohtasib (Ombudsman) is an ancient Islamic concept and the many Islamic States have established the office of Mohtasib to ensure that no wrong or injustice is done to the citizens.
 In the 18th century, when King Charles XII of Sweden was in exile in Turkey, he observed the working and efficacy of this institution in the Ottoman Caliphate.
 On regaining his throne, the King established a similar institution in Sweden.
 Gradually, other developed western countries also adopted this institution.

-Establishment in Pakistan: In Pakistan, the establishment of the institution of Ombudsman was advocated on several occasions.
+Establishment in Pakistan: In Pakistan, the establishment of the institution of the Ombudsman was advocated on several occasions.
 It was Article 276 of the Interim constitution of 1972, which provided for the appointment of a Federal Ombudsman as well as Provincial Ombudsmen for the first time.
 Subsequently, the Constitution

 of 1973 included the Federal Ombudsman at item 13 of the Federal Legislative List in the Fourth Schedule.

 The Institution of Ombudsman was, however, actually brought into being through the Establishment of the Office of Wafaqi Mohtasib (Ombudsman) Order, 1983.
 The Wafaqi Mohtasib is appointed by the President of Pakistan and holds office for a period of four years.
-He is assured of security of tenure and cannot be removed from office except on the ground of misconduct or of physical or mental incapacity.
+He is assured of the security of tenure and cannot be removed from office except on the ground of misconduct or of physical or mental incapacity.

 Jurisdiction: The chief purpose of the Wafaqi Mohtasib is to diagnose, investigate, redress and rectify any injustice done to a person through maladministration on the part of a Federal Agency or a Federal Government official.
 The primary objective of the office is to institutionalise a system for enforcing administrative accountability.